AllThingsSmitty/allthingssmitty.github.io/_posts/2016-10-24-show-my-password-please.md

 For a number of years we've seen [mobile trends](http://www.lukew.com/ff/entry.asp?1653){:rel="external"} that suggest users are okay with the idea of [removing password masking](http://passwordmasking.com/){:rel="external"}, at least to be able to see if the input is correct.
 Incorrectly entering lengthy, mixed-case, alphanumeric passwords on tiny virtual keypads can become a source of user frustration.
 That frustration can result in abandon rates going up.

-Sites like Amazon, Reddit, LinkedIn, et al., have implemented some form of "show password" option (usually for just mobile users).
+Sites like Amazon, Reddit, LinkedIn, <nobr>et al.</nobr>, have implemented some form of "show password" option (usually for just mobile users).
 Yet it still feels like an overlooked and optional part of user experience design.
 So let's fix that by building our own.

 ## "Unmasking" the password